jszufa/social-app/README.md

 # Social-app

-A simple social media app created with API provided by bootcamp(Akademia108).
+A simple social media app created in React with API provided by bootcamp(Akademia108).

 Sample funcitonalities:
 * login and signup